danielrepflux/Repflux/README.md

 ## Coupons on your Phone

 Traditional marketing is too expensive!
-You can place an advertisement for your business in many places but get minimal results.
+You can promote your store on social media and get many of your customers to follow your page.
+Unforunately your customers also follow many other businisses, so your latest products and deals go unnoticed .
 The solution?
-Get your regular customers to come in more often and spend more at your business with each visit.
+Give your customers an IR Smart Coupon to see your latest produts and promotions directly on their phone.

-How?
-QR Codes.
+What are Image Recognition Smart Coupons?

 ![Image of Notifications](https://i.imgur.com/dgBIldM.png)

-These codes are provided to each of your customers so they can take home and scan on a weekly basis to see your latest products and deals.
+IR Smart Coupons look like normal printed coupons but they are able to be scanned with any smart phone camera.
+When a customer scans the coupon they are taken to an update webpage that shows your stores latest product deals.
+This means they can keep this coupon in their wallet, purse, car, or on the fridge and rescan it as often as they want to see your latest offerings.

 ### Why it Works

-Your customers want the best deals when shopping, so its important they keep up to date with your latest prices.
+As shoppers we are conditioned to look for the best deals.
+The challenge is that our attention is being pulled in a thousand different directions when browsing online.
+By giving customers control over when they see deals and providing them with a quick/convenient way of accessing them

 **60-70% of returning customers make a purchase!** Compared to only 5-20% for a new customer visiting your business the first time.